Skip to content

 docmeta reads metadata from a document using a per-format extractor.
 The extractor is chosen from the file extension, or forced with --as <format>.
 Every extractor below is implemented and counts toward directory and glob walks.

-asciidoc .adoc, .asciidoc YAML frontmatter, or the native header: = Title plus :key: value attributes.
+asciidoc .adoc, .asciidoc Fenced frontmatter, or the native header: = Title plus :key: value attributes.
+Only into an existing fenced block

-rst .rst YAML frontmatter, or the native section title plus :key: value docinfo fields.
+rst .rst Fenced frontmatter, or the native section title plus :key: value docinfo fields.
+Only into an existing fenced block

 The --as name is the extractor name in the first column.
 The extension match is case-insensitive.